nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The  `Encounter`  within which the medication was authorised.
+The  `Consultation`  within which the immunisation was recorded.
+This may be when the vaccination was administered or when an immunisation administered elsewhere was recorded.

 As per base profile guidance.